This is the second in a series of blog posts. Read the first part here.

 Research has shown that by providing these sound waves through headphones or speakers on both sides of your head, the human brain has a tendency to follow the exercises’ sound waves into a particular, desired brain wave pattern, which is called a frequency following response.
 As a result, each exercise would use a proprietary combination of sound wave lengths to encourage your brain to move into a desired meditative state.
 The frequency following response for binaural beats is thought to be very good for brain waves between Delta and Beta, that is 30 hertz (Hz) and below.

 In addition to your brain following the sound waves to help get you into a particular meditative state, the SAM technology fosters synchronization of your brain wave patterns across both hemispheres of your brain.
-This whole brain synchronization has been shown with EEGs during meditation, even for novice meditators using SAM meditation exercises.
+This whole brain synchronization has been shown with EEGs during meditation, even for novice meditators using TMI’s SAM technology in meditation exercises.

 You are all probably familiar with the general characteristics of those who are considered left brain dominant or right brain dominant.
 When most people are awake, the brain waves across the two hemispheres are often incongruous.
 With experience with meditation in general, and with SAM in particular, the brain wave patterns across the hemispheres become more in sync and our brains operate more effectively and at a higher level.